 The consequence of early repayments is that the investor(s) in those loans have their principal returned before the original investment term expires and they therefore do not receive the amount of interest income that they would have received if the loan had continued for its full term.
 Of course, investors are welcome to reinvest in new loans to keep their money working for them.

-Our platform is entirely online and as such this exposes us to threat of cyber fraud.
-In recognition of this risk our IT team have gone to great lengths to make the platform secure, including undertaking periodic external IT security audits.
+Our platform is entirely online which exposes us to threat of cyber fraud.
+To keep the risk as low as possible, our IT team have gone to great lengths to make the platform secure, including undertaking periodic external IT security audits.
 Should a cyber-attack manage to breach our walls, your money has the additional protection of knowing that all funds in the platform are held in a trust and can only be transferred out of the platform using our online banking system with dual signing authority.

 As part of our licence to operate, we also maintain a disaster recovery and termination plan and we have insurances in place to protect against both cyber- crime and fraud.

-The peer-to-peer industry and legislation in New Zealand are still relatively new and regulators such as the Financial Markets Authority and Commerce Commission, and the Courts, are still developing their positions on how to apply the law.
+The peer-to-peer industry and legislation in New Zealand are still relatively new and regulators like the Financial Markets Authority and Commerce Commission, and the Courts, are still developing their positions on how to apply the law.

-If a regulator were to take a position which is inconsistent with our current practice, it could affect how we are able to operate our business and, in an extreme case such as in relation to consumer credit legislation, the ability to enforce loans.
-To keep abreast of current legislation and its interpretation we regularly seek legal advice from experts in this field.
+If a regulator were to take a position which is inconsistent with our current practice, it could affect how we currently operate our business and, in an extreme case, like in relation to consumer credit legislation, the ability to enforce loans.
+To keep on top of current legislation and its interpretation we regularly seek legal advice from experts in this field.

-There are several conditions that Squirrel must satisfy to maintain its licence to operate as a peer-to-peer lender.
+There are lots of conditions that Squirrel has to satisfy to maintain its licence to operate as a peer-to-peer lender.
 Failure to comply with those conditions could see Squirrel’s licence removed or its conditions changed.
-We have however put a strong governance framework in place and are regularly audited to ensure we do not breach any of our licensing conditions.
+We've put a strong governance framework in place and we're regularly audited to make sure we don't breach any of our licensing conditions.